Japanese Superfoods: Kinako

 How To Use It?

 Traditionally, kinako is used to compliment mochi or other wagashi (Japanese-style desserts).
 Other modern common uses of kinako are as a low-carb paleo baking ingredient (simply sub for a 1/4 of your recipe’s asking flour) in cookies and cakes or stirred into hot milk for kinako lattes — a usual at most Japanese restaurants and cafes.

 Personally, I like to think of it as a natural protein powder minus the nasty ingredients because, well, it is!
 So, I add a heaped spoonful into my morning smoothie, sprinkle it on unsweetened yogurt for an afternoon pick-me-up, or stir it into a warm cup of milk (with a cheeky drizzle of honey) for a nutritious hot drink.

 - Pinch of cinnamon

 - 1 tsp honey or maple syrup (optional)

 - 1 tsp peanut butter (optional)

-Place all ingredients in a high-powered blender and blitz until dreamy creamy.
-Spoon into a bowl and top with favorite toppings of choice — I used fresh banana and kiwi-fruit, raw almonds, chia seeds, and more kinako!
+Place all ingredients in a high-powered blender and blitz until dreamy and creamy.
+Spoon into a bowl and top with favorite toppings of choice — I used fresh banana and kiwi-fruit, raw almonds, chia seeds and more kinako!
 Put in a bowl and enjoy your superfood breakfast (or an afternoon snack)!